ageron/handson-ml2/README.md

     $ python --version   # for Python 2
     $ python3 --version  # for Python 3

-Any Python 3 version should be fine, preferably ≥3.5, as well as Python ≥2.6.
-However, if you don't have Python 3, I recommend installing it (Python 2 should work, but it is deprecated so Python 3 is preferable).
+Any Python 3 version should be fine, preferably ≥3.5.
+If you don't have Python 3, I recommend installing it (Python ≥2.6 should work, but it is deprecated so Python 3 is preferable).
 To do so, you have several options: on Windows or MacOSX, you can just download it from [python.org](https://www.python.org/downloads/).
 On MacOSX, you can alternatively use [MacPorts](https://www.macports.org/) or [Homebrew](https://brew.sh/).
 On Linux, unless you know what you are doing, you should use your system's packaging system.
 For example, on Debian or Ubuntu, type:

     $ sudo apt-get update
     $ sudo apt-get install python3

 Another option is to download and install [Anaconda](https://www.continuum.io/downloads).
 This is a package that includes both Python and many scientific libraries.
 You should prefer the Python 3 version.

-If you choose to use Anaconda, read the next section, or else you can skip it.
+If you choose to use Anaconda, read the next section, or else jump to the [Using pip](#using-pip) section.

 ## Using Anaconda
 When using Anaconda, you can optionally create an isolated Python environment dedicated to this project.
-This is recommended as it makes it possible to have a different environment for each project (e.g. one for this propject), with potentially different libraries and library versions:
+This is recommended as it makes it possible to have a different environment for each project (e.g. one for this project), with potentially different libraries and library versions:

     $ conda create -n mlbook python=3.5 anaconda
     $ source activate mlbook